robocorp/rpaframework/docs/source/libraries/pdf/index.rst

 Description
 ***********

-`PDF` is library for managing PDF documents.
+`PDF` is a library for managing PDF documents.

-It provides easy method of generating PDF from HTML formatted template file.
+It provides an easy method of generating a PDF document from an HTML formatted template file.

 ********
 Examples